Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 \
 _**Non-functional requirements:**_ Operational reliability gives confidence in stability.
 Stability builds trust, trust attracts customers.
 The product owner is feature focused so will not ask for NFRs.
 Ops should define non-negotiable NFRs.

+* Quality = The quality of incoming work from previous stages affects the later stages (Demming).
+As DevOps is a feedback loop, quality eventually affects every thing.

 * Reliability - measures whether a system is functioning correctly.
 This will require prioritisation of Ops work over features.
+Improving the quality of incoming code from 'Build' gives 'Run' reliability.
+This applies equally for 'Change' to 'Build'

 * Availability - individual components of a system may be available within the period measured (SLA), but it does not mean the system is functioning correctly.

 * Scalability - automated, flexible and demand based resource use (CPU, Network, Storage).

 ### **Notes**